Monday 7th June 2021

 My logic is, that while the work is there and I can keep finding the motivation to do this, I will keep going.
 It should be noted that I am not against cutting down my work hours and reducing this monthly target if I need to for my own good.
 For anyone that has read JL Collins, A Simple Path to Wealth, the author went through years of working a lot, and years of time off - so I am open to adjusting my time as I see fit.
 I think knowing that what I am doing is completely self-inflicted, certainly makes the process easier - but I know that I am making a huge sacrifice - and as are my wife and kids for us to try to do this.

 But the numbers tell the full story.
 If I can do this for 5 years more years, it would give us around €500k, with around 13 years left until I would look to fully retire.
-This would allow me to move into Barista FIRE mode - perhaps reducing the number of clients I have as a web developer and moving back to part time hours from that point onwards.
-This would mean I was somewhat semi retired by 42 - a pretty good effort for 6 years of burn out!
-Basically, from a 500k position, I could let that compound at 4.5% per year, maybe adding €1000 per month to ensure it gets to over €1 million by the time I am 55.
+This would allow me to move into Coast FI mode - perhaps reducing the number of clients I have as a web developer and moving back to part time hours from that point onwards.
+This would mean I was somewhat semi-retired by 42 - a pretty good effort for 6 years of burn out!
+Basically, from a 500k position, I could let that compound at 5% per year, maybe adding €1000 per month to ensure it gets to over €1 million by the time I am 55.

-There were several reasons for my decision, and I will be covering this on the podcast in a future episode, but my main reason is that I think fundamentally Bitcoin is a Ponzi-Scheme.
+There were several reasons for my decision, but my main reason is that I think fundamentally Bitcoin is a Ponzi-Scheme.

 - Stocks and Shares are backed by an entity that produces profit.